faveosuite/Faveo-Invoicing-Wordpress-Plugin/README.md

 ## Credits

 - **WordPress**: The platform that powers millions of websites worldwide.
-- **Agora Invoicing**: The invoicing software integrated by this plugin to streamline your billing process.
+- ** Faveo Invoicing**: The invoicing software integrated by this plugin to streamline your billing process.